 You’ll enjoy visiting Ballater.
 Ballater did not exist before 1790 and much of its growth took place in the middle years of the 19th Century.
 This is why two features of Ballater stand out - the array of fine Victorian stone-built houses and cottages and the fine straight roads that make up the village centre.

-You can view the route and details of others in the area by visiting: http://www.aberdeenshire.gov.uk/transportation/cycling/routes.asp
+You can view the route by visiting: aberdeenshire.gov.uk